 There are different reasons why a person might turn to alcohol in an unhealthy manner.
 Some people are simply unable to set a limit on the amount of alcohol they consume and this can spiral out of control over a period of time.
 Others take to drinking as a diversion from issues, like ill health, financial worries, or work stress.
 In some instances, genetics or family history might be an underlying cause.
 It is important to note that a person does not take to drink due to someone else’s behavior.
 So, blaming oneself for the behavior of a family member will not serve any purpose.

 A survey conducted in 2012 by the Substance Abuse and Mental Health Services Administration (SAMHSA) indicates that about 7.5 million children in the U.S. have at least one alcoholic parent.
-A child who lives with such an alcoholic parent might develop various psychological issues not to mention being subjected to some kind of neglect or abuse.
+A child who lives with such an alcoholic parent might develop various psychological or emotional disorder issues not to mention being subjected to some kind of neglect or abuse.
 The child is put in a difficult position mainly because they may not be able to approach their parent and find support.
 The child is likely to be embroiled in a range of conflicting emotions such as guilt, anxiety, embarrassment, confusion, anger, and depression.
 In addition, they might be unable to form close relationships, primarily because they no longer trust anyone.

 Alcoholism can have an adverse impact on the family and relationships.
 The family members might choose to pretend that nothing is wrong and repress their fears and resentment.
 In many instances, people in the family may feel a need to cover up for the alcoholic by lying for that individual or cleaning up that person’s messes.
 Children can end up feeling frustrated and sad if the parent promises to give up alcohol and then fails to keep this promise.
 When an adult in the family has a drinking problem it can change the way families function.
 In some cases, the parent may not be able to hold on to a job and this can be an added burden on older children.
 Sometimes, these children turn into super responsible, mini adults.